 Where the components of a two-way route have been aggregated using the S-57 Collection Object C_AGGR, this will be converted during the automated conversion process to an instance of the S-101 Feature type Two-Way Route.
 The Two-Way Route and its individual components will be aggregated using the named association Two-Way Route Aggregation.
 Data Producers are to note that where a Two-Way Route has been created in the conversion process, it will be required to populate the attribute maximum permitted draught manually, if considered necessary.

-In S-101, a named two-way route should be encoded as Two-Way Route of type surface.
+In S-101, a named two-way route should be encoded as Two-Way Route of geometric primitive surface.
 Data Producers may be required to manually create this surface during the conversion process, however a suitably configured converter may create the surface by utilising the geometry of the components of the route to identify its extent (see S-101 DCEG clause 15.11).

 The following additional requirements for S-57 encoding must be noted: